How to Create a Direct Download Link for Any File

 How to Create Google Drive Direct Download Links

 Google Drive share links open a preview page by default.
-You can modify the URL structure to create a direct link, but the process has important limitations you should understand before relying on it.
+You can modify the URL structure to create a direct link, but there are important limitations to understand before relying on this method.

 1. Get the shareable link